vlang/v/vlib/encoding/csv/README_csv_reader.md

 ['4', '5', 'a,b,c', 'e']
 ```
 ## Performance
-This module was tested with CSV files up to 4GByte with 4 milions of rows
+This module was tested with CSV files up to 4GByte with 4 million rows